-Located about 10 miles (16 kilometers) southwest of Paris, it is beside the settlement of Versailles.
-Before the construction of the palace by Louis XIV, this settlement was little more than a hamlet but by the time of the revolution it had a population of more than 60,000 people, making it one of the largest urban centers in France.
+Located about 10 miles (16 kilometers) southwest of Paris, the palace is beside the settlement of Versailles.
+The town was little more than a hamlet before becoming the seat of royal power.
+By the time of the French Revolution, it had a population of more than 60,000 people, making it one of the largest urban centers in France.

 From hunting lodge to palace

 The chateau Louis XIII built was little more than a hunting lodge having enough space to house the king and a small entourage.
-It was the “Sun King,” Louis XIV (1638-1715), a ruler who chose the sun as his emblem and believed in centralized government with the king at its center, who would radically transform Versailles making it the seat of France’s government by the time of his death.
+It was his successor, Louis XIV (1638-1715), the "Sun King," a ruler who chose the sun as his emblem and believed in centralized government with the king at its center, who would radically transform Versailles making it the seat of France's government by the time of his death.

 "From the outset Louis attached a supreme importance to these water effects.
 Their virtuosity formed the star turn of a tour of the gardens," writes Tony Spawforth, a professor at Newcastle University, in his book "Versailles: A Biography of a Palace" (St. Martin's Press, 2008).
 "The effects were the work of engineers whose machines made Versailles a hydraulic as much as an artistic wonder."
 Unfortunately, Spawforth notes, problems supplying water meant that the fountains could only be turned on during special occasions.

-Scholars have suggested a number of factors that led Louis XIV to build a great palace complex at Versailles and move the French government there.
-It’s been noted that by keeping the king’s residence some distance from Paris, it offered him protection from any civil unrest going on in the city.
+Louis also insisted on moving the French government to Versailles.
+Scholars have suggested a number of factors that led him to build a great palace complex at Versailles and move the French government there.
+It's been noted that by keeping the king's residence some distance from Paris, it offered him protection from any civil unrest going on in the city.
 It also forced the nobles to travel to Versailles and seek lodging in the palace, something that impeded their ability to build up regional power bases that could potentially challenge the king.

 Inside the palace